If you have a rental property that you manage yourself, you have most likely dealt with your fair share of horrible tenants.

 They may be prepared to up and move without any notice or payment to you, this is a situation you want to avoid at all cost.

 The first thing you will want to do is get in contact with them however you can.
 Once contact has been made, schedule a meeting with them, hopefully they show up.
 If they do, discuss the problems, circumstances, and consequences.

 Make sure they can still afford the rent.
 If they say they can, tell them what the consequences are if they continue not paying.
 The mention of eviction will hopefully help them realize the severity of their circumstances.

 If they do not take responsibility and begin paying rent after this, take action.

 If they can’t pay the rent, you have a few options.
 You could set them up with roommates, making the rent cheaper for them.
 Or, if you own multiple rentals, you could offer one of your less expensive properties.
 If these options don’t seem to suit them either, you always have the option of eviction.

-If your destructive tenant does not repair or pay for the damages they caused, send them a Cure or Quit Notice, and if they still fail to pay for their destruction, ask them to leave your property.
+If your destructive tenant does not repair or pay for the damages they caused, send them a Cure or Quit Notice.
+If they still fail to pay for their destruction, ask them to leave your property.

-Although there are many different terrible tenants, we will only go over these as of now.
+Although there are many different terrible tenants, we will only go over these for now.
 In a future blog we will cover tenants who are overly needy, disruptive to their neighbors, and involved in illegal or troublesome activities.

 Remember, not all tenants in Atlanta become a problem.

 With a thorough screening, background check, and proper questions, you can weed out a majority of the terrible tenants, but some may slip by.